-The word diffusion is derived from a Latin word – diffundere, to spread out.
+The word diffusion is derived from a Latin word – diffuser, to spread out.
 Which means a substance that spreads out or moving from an area to another.
-Diffusion should not be confused with other transport phenomena like advection or convection, where it use move particles from one place to another in a bulk motion.
+Diffusion should not be confused with other transport phenomena like advection or convection, where it uses move particles from one place to another in a bulk motion.

 The movement of molecules in solids is very small, relatively large in liquids and very large in gases.
 And this movement of molecules has to lead to a phenomenon called as diffusion.